 The plant had two working boilers, one rated at 100,000 PPH, and another rated at 50,000 PPH.
 In order to match load to the boilers to get greater efficiency, the smaller unit ran the campus from about May to the beginning of November, with the larger taking us through the winter months.
 The summer load was too small to let the boiler be very efficient at that time.

-St. Olaf runs on high pressure steam (150 psi) so that the distribution piping can get the BTUs we need to all locations in a relatively small pipe.
-The college has some year around functions that depend on medium pressure steam, so going to low pressure for some months is not a great option.
+St. Olaf runs on high pressure steam (150 psi), so that the distribution piping can get the BTUs we need to all locations in a relatively small pipe.
+The College has some year round functions that depend on medium pressure steam, so going to low pressure for some months is not a great option.

 Today, there are 1,925,014 square feet of space being served from the heating plant, and the peak flow on the coldest day is 57,000 PPH.

 Nearly every roof on campus was behind life-cycle when all of this started.
 Today, all are in life-cycle, and all meet or exceed the energy code.
 In 2006 all of our slate roofs were destroyed by a freak hail storm.
 None were insulated at the time.
 Insurance paid for the slate systems, but the St. Olaf capital budget funded a huge insulation project on every slate roof.